Vishesh-30/RAG-based-chatbot/README.md

-# WordPress Chatbot with Retrieval-Augmented Generation (RAG) and Chain of Thought (CoT) Strategy
+# Chatbot with Retrieval-Augmented Generation (RAG) and Chain of Thought (CoT) Strategy

 ## Overview